-The Notes will constitute general obligations of the Commonwealth and the full faith and credit of the Commonwealth are pledged to the payment of the principal of and interest on the Notes.
-The Preliminary Official Statement referred to below contains certain information regarding certain statutory limits on state tax revenue growth and on expenditures for debt service and should be read in conjunction herewith.
+1. The Bonds are valid general obligations of the Commonwealth and the full faith and credit of the Commonwealth are pledged for the payment of the principal of and interest on the Bonds.
+It should be noted, however, that Chapter 62F of the General Laws of the Commonwealth establishes a state tax revenue growth limit and does not exclude principal and interest payments on Commonwealth debt obligations from the scope of the limit.